 The backsplash area behind the stove is a custom hand-painted mural on porcelain.
 We used a traditional wall-mounted pot filler by Waterstone in an American Bronze Finish and a Towson kitchen faucet.
 The biscuit porcelain sink is from Whitehaus.
 We combined the SubZero refrigerator and freezer into an armoire-style configuration with decorative storage and custom panels.

 We completed the look with the wainscoting panels, door casings, and crown moldings to match the French Country collection.We also added an entertainment sink for drinks and ice in the step-up eating bar (shown in photo 1).
 The creative process resulted in an elegant kitchen with character, sensible design, and understated elegance.
 See our accessory selections below.

 Complete the look of this elegant French Country kitchen design …

-"Every room uniquely tells the story of its owners who live and find comfort in the environment we create.
-We are happy to share designer resources and collections of distinctively unique products for your kitchen and home."
-All blog posts are written by owners ...Grace and Ken
+"Every room uniquely tells the story of its owners who live and find comfort in the environment we create."
+With 30+ years of established relationships in the kitchen and bath industry, we fully disclose that Kitchen Designs is affiliated with the vendors and manufacturers we discuss, share, and link to on this site.
+We are happy to share our designers' selections with you.
+All posts are written by owners ...Grace and Ken

 Kitchen Designs is officially ranked #1 in the tri-state (NY, NJ, CT) and #7 in the US!
 Our highest ranking EVER!
 Thank you for your support.
 It is our privilege to do what we do for you.
 Thank you too for supporting our blog by purchasing items through some of the links and ads you see on the site. .